-Your online artist gallery is going to be the most important part of your website.
-This is the area of the website where people will start to fall in love with your artwork.
+Your online art gallery will be the most important part of your website.
+This is the website area where people will start to fall in love with your artwork.
 You want to make it intriguing for them to stop in and well designed to have them stay.
 In this post, you will discover 5 Online artist gallery tips that will help you to build a loyal following and sell more art.

 Online Artist Gallery – Important Tips for Selling More Art

 Your online artist gallery is your store.
-It is like having a brick and mortar shop that cost a lot less and can be seen by people around the world.
+It is like having a brick-and-mortar shop that costs a lot less and can be seen by people worldwide.

-The design, layout, colors, font style, and content will create your brand.
+The design, layout, colors, font style, and the content will create your brand.

-Everything you do on your site will be a reflection on you as an artist and will affect your pricing strategy and your sales.
+Everything you do on your site will reflect you as an artist and will affect your pricing strategy and your sales.

 Before you start

 Have a plan and set goals for what you would like your gallery to look like before you just start uploading images.
-Your gallery will be a reflection of who you are as an artist and will create value for your brand.
-Listed below are some tips that will help you design the perfect online artist gallery for your artwork.
+Your gallery will reflect who you are as an artist and will create value for your brand.
+Below are some tips that will help you design the perfect online artist gallery for your artwork.

 Keep It Clean

-Every now and then take a look at your site as if you were a visitor.
+Now and then, take a look at your site as if you were a visitor.